Frequently Asked Questions

 Where do you deliver?

-While we don't do home delivery we currently we have pick up locations in Lafayette, Orinda, Pinole and Martinez with waiting lists for new sites in Walnut Creek, Clayton and Brentwood.
+While we don't do home delivery we currently we have pick up locations in Lafayette, Orinda, Pinole, Walnut Creek and Martinez.
 Members are able to go to their pick up site any time between 12-8pm the day of their delivery and most site hosts offer a 24 hour grace period.
 Many of our sites host other awesome Community Supported programs so that members can pick up other great food from Frog Hollow Farm, Riverdog Farm, Real Good Fish, Terra Firma Farm and more!

 I don't live by any of your pick-up sites!
 What can I do?